JPCaldwell/game-of-life/README.md

-mplementation of Conway's Game of Life in C++.
+Implementation of Conway's Game of Life in C++.
 Options to read input either through manual input via command line or a command line option to read from a specified file.
 Output is written to a results file and a log of actions taken is written to a log file.